 - Crack addiction

 - Heroin addiction

 - Sex addiction

 Counselling sessions are conducted with our in-house counselors that are uniquely paired to each individual, dependent on the treatment they need.

 There is much stigma that comes with addiction and mental health conditions, and many people don’t believe that they could be affected.
 However, according to the Department of Mental Health and Substance Abuse in Switzerland, over 450 million people all over the world are affected with a mental health condition.
 Mental health disorders are common and many go unnoticed until the symptoms become unmanageable.
 We understand that it can be overwhelming and scary to be labeled with a mental illness, but it can be successfully managed with effective counseling, therapy and treatment.

 To successfully treat addiction with a co-occurring mental health disorder, it’s important that you treat both; otherwise, any treatment will not be successful.
-Aurora offers compassionate care that puts every client first, because our clients are the reason we are here.
+Aurora offers compassionate care that puts every member first, because our members are the reason we are here.